isilva22/gitlab-pract/README.md

 To analyze your code with Parasoft C/C++test and review analysis results in GitLab, you need to customize your pipeline to include:
  - Integration with your C/C++ build to determine the scope of analysis.
  - The job to run C/C++test and upload the analysis report in the SAST format.
+ - The job to upload the C/C++test analysis reports in other formats (XML, HTML, etc.) as pipeline artifacts.

 ### Prerequisites